 - Springdale Shuttle to Zion

 - Additional Zion Resources

-Over six million people a year ride the free Zion Shuttle buses!
+Over six million people a year ride the Zion Shuttle buses!
 These propane-powered buses are the only way to get deep in the Zion Canyon and explore all of the top things to do in Zion National Park during the busy season!

 The best part of using the shuttle is how easy they are to hop on and off.
 From early March through mid-November access into Zion Canyon is by shuttle bus only.
 Zion is becoming one of the most visited National Parks in the United States!

 It would not surprise me if the shuttle system is expanded into other months of the year!

 2021 shuttle system - The National Park Service has implemented a shuttle ticket system.
 Daily shuttle service began on March 13, 2021, in both the park and Springdale.
 Shuttle service will operate daily until Fall.

 The new tickets cost $2 each.
 There are no discounts available for shuttle tickets.